Buyer's Guide

 Also: Experian PowerCurve Collections, Katabat, Latitude, C&R Software.
 Compliance: legal requirements.
 Strategies: recovery approaches.
 Start: agency guide.

 Debt collection software platforms in 2026 automate and optimize the collection workflow from initial account placement through resolution, helping agencies and in-house collection departments manage large volumes of accounts efficiently while maintaining compliance.
 Leading platforms include FICO Debt Manager (enterprise-grade, used by major financial institutions), Experian PowerCurve Collections (combining credit data with collection workflow management), Katabat (cloud-based with strong analytics), and Chetu and Lariat Solutions for mid-market agencies.
-Open-source options like CollBox provide affordable starting points for smaller operations.

 Debt Collection Software Market and Leading Platforms